 Application deadline: Rolling admission

-- Combination of lectures and guided independent study and skill practice
+- Combination of didactic lectures, guided independent study and skill practice

-- Assessments throughout the program culminating in a final exam
+- Regular assessments culminating in a final exam

-- Opportunities to prove your skill development through discussion board posts and video uploads of skills performed
+- Opportunities to prove skill development through discussion board posts and video uploads of skills

 - Develop the content knowledge, clinical reasoning and psychomotor skills to confidently provide care for orthopedic medical conditions